 One area of concern is around the control and containment of a possum gene drive.
-As envisaged the gene drive would be specific to possums, likely targeted to a specific vulnerability such as fertility, with the only organisms affected being the offspring of those possums that mate with a possum possessing the gene drive.
+As envisaged, the gene drive would be specific to possums, likely targeted to a specific vulnerability such as fertility, with the only organisms affected being the offspring of those possums that mate with a possum possessing the gene drive.
 The spread of the gene drive would occur through the possum population as large numbers of gene drive possums were distributed throughout the country, and the possums disperse.
 This would be effective for the goal of widespread control and eradication in New Zealand.
-However, there would likely be an issue for Australia if a gene drive possum were to find its way or be deliberately released there, because in Australia brushtail possums are a protected species and an important part of many Australian ecosystems.
-While the likelihood of release may be extremely small, even the prospect of such an incident suggests the need for a means to turn off a gene drive.
-Currently, the only mechanism available to deliberately switch off a gene drive is to use another gene drive.
-However, recent work suggests that, over time, evolution will work to thwart gene drives (see below), so the issue of rare escapees may be less of an issue than anticipated.
-Nonetheless mechanisms to switch off a gene drive need to be thoroughly explored.
+However, there would likely be an issue for Australia if a gene drive possum was to find its way or be deliberately released there, because in Australia brushtail possums are a protected species and an important part of many Australian ecosystems.
+The prospect of such an incident suggests the need for a means to turn off a gene drive.